 Google Analytics Tracking Guide for Online Booking

-Meevo's Online Booking comes ready to track user actions like viewing services, starting a booking, and completing a purchase.
-This guide explains what data is tracked automatically with Google Analytics 4 (GA4) and how you can interpret this data.
+When connected to Google Analytics, Meevo's Online Booking will automatically track user actions like viewing a service and completing a booking.
+This article dives into the data that gets is tracked automatically with Google Analytics 4 (GA4).

 Note: For details on how you can extend tracking with Google Tag Manager (GTM), and what you need to know if you're running ads on platforms like Google or Facebook, see our Using Meevo with Google Tag Manager Guide.